 2. Why Riding an Elephant is Cruel

 When I lived in Thailand 20 years ago I rode an elephant.
 Back then it wasn’t considered as a form of animal cruelty.
-I remember asking the Mahout (a person who rides with and tends to the elephants) whether it was good for the elephants and assured me that they enjoyed it.
+I remember asking the Mahout (a person who rides with and tends to the elephants) whether it was good for the elephants and he assured me that they enjoyed it.
 He also said the bullhook they used didn’t hurt the elephants because they had such thick skin.
 His explanation didn’t sit well with me even back then but I stupidly ignored my gut.

 Tourists may think activities like riding an elephant do no harm,” he told The Dodo.
 “But the brutal truth is that breaking these animals’ spirits to the point that they allow humans to interact with them involves cruelty at every turn.”
 Dr. Jan Schmidt-Burbach senior wildlife and veterinary adviser at World Animal Protection.

 The physical and physiological damage done to elephants so that tourists can ride them is awful.
 Many elephants die of stress and exhaustion of hauling so many tourists each day for long hours.
 The owners of such places see dollar signs in their eyes choosing not to see the obvious animal cruelty that they’re inflicting.

-3. Walking with Lions or Cuddling Lion Cubs
+3. Why Walking with Lions or Cuddling Lion Cubs is Cruel

 Similar to how you’d feel to encountering a tiger in the wild, you’d probably feel goosebumps when meeting a lion in the wild.